Pay It Forward

 Applicants will need to obtain at least one letter of recommendation.
 This letter should be from someone in their school, church or community that is not a relative and who can speak to the applicant's passion to spread hope to the world.

 - Phase Two

 - In late-February and early-March, a selected group of applicants will be invited to interview with the selection committee.
-Applicants will be asked to elaborate on themes from their essay and describe an area of hopelessness that they see in their life, their community, or the world, that they would bring hope to.
+Applicants will be asked to describe an area of hopelessness that they see in their life, their community, or the world, that they would bring hope to.